PetalCat/quartz-docs/content/index.md

 title: Welcome to Petalcat.dev
 ---

-Hello!
-This is my personal website where I document and share my development projects.
+***Hello!*** This is my personal website where I document and share my development projects.
 Here you'll find details about my work, experiments, and things I’m learning along the way.

+**See [[Site Structure]] for guidance on the structure.**
+Most of my notes are hidden for privacy reasons, but any [public projects](/100---Projects) I am working on will be here!

 ## Current Projects/Interests